Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 ----------

-## Known Issues
+## Known Issues/FAQ

 1. iOS 15 has multiple issues that manifest themselves as GPU Highwater failures (ie system daemon used too much memory).

 	We have done what we can to delay/prevent the occurrence of the issues and will continue monitoring/investigating further improvements.
 However, at this moment we believe the root cause to be on Apple's/Safari's side.
 The issue is more prevalent on older iOS 15 devices and is less likely to occur on newer devices.
-Currently, the issue should be detected successfully by the camera and reported to the implementer as a code: AcuantJavascriptWebSdk.SEQUENCE_BREAK_CODE.
+Currently, the issue should be detected successfully by the camera and reported to the implementer as a code: AcuantJavascriptWebSdk.SEQUENCE\_BREAK\_CODE.
 The GPU failure will render the live capture unusable, forcing users to go to Manual Capture as an alternative.

 1. The camera preview has a low/throttled frame rate (as low as 10-15fps).

 	The frame rate is intentionally throttled because higher frame rates on iOS 15 can be unstable.
 For consistency, the frame rate is throttled on all devices.
 In our experience, the throttled frame rate is high enough to successfully perform Live Capture.
 We will continue to monitor this issue and will remove the throttle once we believe higher frame rates no longer cause instability.

+1. Camera previews on iOS 15.0 and 15.1 can appear rotated

+    This issue occurs intermittently.
+Although the device is set to portrait, the preview can appear rotated as though the device is set to landscape.
+This is an iOS bug and our testing indicated it has been fixed in the iOS 15.2 beta.

 1. Nothing happens when the page/scripts load.